The time was running up for us. We knew we have to get out of the city as soon as possible, otherwise, our pockets might suffer.

 My husband’s driving suddenly became very dangerous as he stopped paying attention to driving and started to point his fingers on the scenery around us.
 “Look at this,…wooow, look at that,.. can you see this?” he was saying in awe to me.
 Unfortunately, I couldn’t enjoy this excitement fully with him because I was terrified we’re gonna make an accident with this style of driving from one side of the road to another.

-Fortunately, we didn’t, and the spectacular scenery around us were becoming even more interesting the further we’ve been driving.
+Fortunately, we didn’t, and the spectacular scenery around us was becoming even more interesting the further we’ve been driving.

 Oh, I almost forgot to mention that Kiwis have a great generous habit (not everywhere, mostly on North Island, and this trend is slightly decreasing from year to year) – if they don’t need something from their homes, they simply put it out on the street for someone who might want to take it – for free.